turnerlabs/character-finder/README.md

 * You can use any of the config files present in object\_detection/samples/configs/ as basis
 * Adjust the number of classes depending on the number of character you are training on
 * It is recommended to train your model from a pre-trained checkpoint.
 Tensorflow provides several pre-trained checkpoints which can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
-* Changes in the config file:
+* Changes in the .config file:
 	1. Change the ` fine_tune_checkpoint: "PATH_TO_BE_CONFIGURED/model.ckpt" ` to point to the checkpoint you want to use
 	2. In the following Code snippet
 		```